doitintl/iris3/README.md

 1. Expanded documentation
 1. Optimization: Do not attempt to set labels if labels have not changed.
 1. Support "disk is attached" tag, and mutating it when status changes
-1. Scaling optimizations to save costs.
+1. Improve performance and scalability, to save costs.

 ## Next steps